HSun981/pulpy-joss/paper.md

 toolboxes since the same low-level C FFT libraries are used [@Ong2019].
-Additionally, SigPy has a general unified CPU and GPU interface for most functions, allowing for easy movement of data between devices for computational flexibility and acceleration of computation with GPUs.
-Figure 1 shows the mean computation times for a small-tip-angle spatial domain parallel transmit pulse design [@Grissom2006] on CPU and GPU.
+Additionally, SigPy has a general unified CPU and GPU interface for most functions, allowing for easy movement of data between devices for computational flexibility and acceleration of computation with GPUs. \autoref{fig:execution} shows the mean computation times for a small-tip-angle spatial domain parallel transmit pulse design [@Grissom2006] on CPU and GPU.
 Design time was approximately an order of magnitude faster across all problem dimensions when the GPU was used versus CPU.

-![Mean execution time for small-tip spatial domain pulse design using SigPy linear operators and CuPy matrices across all considered problem dimensions, on CPU and GPU](execution_time.png){ width=50% }
+![Mean execution time for small-tip spatial domain pulse design using SigPy linear operators and CuPy matrices across all considered problem dimensions, on CPU and GPU \label{fig:execution}](execution_time.png){ width=60% }

 # Target Audience

 The SigPy.RF toolbox has been developed for the use of MRI researchers focusing on pulse sequence design, MRI physics, signal processing and optimization.
 We believe that it will serve as an essential building block of more general image acquisition tools which require specialized RF pulses.
 The toolbox has already been incorporated into open-source sequence development software such as Pulseq [@Layton2017] and PyPulseq [@SravanRavi2019] to provide RF pulses critical to the performance of various pulse sequences.
-An example is shown in Figure 3.
+An example is shown in \autoref{fig:pulseq}.

 ![ First TR of a GRE pulse sequence created in Pulseq [@Layton2017] with SigPy.RF-designed SLR excitation pulse.
-Magnitude of the TB = 4 , 90 degree SLR pulse is plotted in the ‘RF mag’ plot, middle left. ](pulseq-sigpy_cropped.png){ width=75% }
+Magnitude of the TB = 4 , 90 degree SLR pulse is plotted in the ‘RF mag’ plot, middle left. \label{fig:pulseq}](pulseq-sigpy_cropped.png){ width=80% }

 We also envision SigPy.RF may be utilized for replicability and reproducibility studies, allowing for standardized conventions for RF pulses to be used across studies.
 The package could also serve as a hands-on teaching aid for MRI faculty and students.
 We have developed [several tutorials](https://github.com/jonbmartin/sigpy-rf-tutorials), which are accessible to a wide audience with minimal prior MRI knowledge.

-# Availability
+# Availability and Use

 The latest version of SigPy includes the most stable pulse design tools to have been developed and is available from [the main repository](https://github.com/mikgroup/sigpy).
 It can be installed through conda or pip- see the [documentation](https://sigpy.readthedocs.io/en/latest/) for more details.
 The [SigPy.RF fork](https://github.com/jonbmartin/sigpy-rf) includes pulse design tools that are still in progress, prior to being merged into the main codebase.
 Jupyter notebook [pulse design tutorials](https://github.com/jonbmartin/sigpy-rf-tutorials) for SigPy.RF are available.

+Preliminary development of this toolbox was presented in reference [@Martin2020a]; the current version has been streamlined and expanded to include a larger collection of RF pulse design methods from the literature, as well as additional utility tools for I/O, gradient waveform design, and experimental B$_1^+$-selective pulse design algorithms which were prototyped using the initial SigPy.RF codebase, enabling the publication of Reference [@Martin2022].

 # Acknowledgements